 Access during standard business hours

-To prevent keys from being lost or stolen, some banks offer a safekeeping service by which keys are collected at the bank till when access is required, and deposited at the till before leaving the bank.
-The fee for this service is charged in addition to safe deposit box rents and ranges between 40 and more than 400 francs (depending on the bank).
+To prevent keys from being lost or stolen, some banks offer a key safekeeping service by which keys are collected at the bank teller when access is required, and then deposited at the teller before leaving the bank.
+The fee for this service is charged in addition to safe deposit box rents and ranges between 40 and 400 francs per annum (depending on the bank).

-Safe deposit boxes can normally only be accessed during the standard business hours of corresponding bank branch offices.
-When this is the case, you are required to verify your identity before you are able to access your safe deposit box.
+Typically, safe deposit boxes can only be accessed during the standard business hours of their corresponding bank branch offices.
+When this is the case, you must verify your identity at the bank teller before you are able to access your safe deposit box.
 Some banks require additional verification, such as signature examinations.

-Many Swiss banks offer safe deposit boxes, but in some cases this service is not available at all branch offices.
-The sizes and rents of safes can also vary between individual branch offices.
+Most Swiss banks offer safe deposit boxes, but some banks only offer this service at some of their branch offices.
+Available sizes and rental fees may also vary between individual branch offices.

-There are notable differences in the costs and sizes of safe deposit boxes.
-The smallest safes offered by Swiss banks cost between 60 and 200 francs per year – depending on the bank and branch office.
-These have a storage capacity of up to 10 liters.
+There are notable differences in the costs and sizes of safe deposit boxes offered by Swiss banks.
+The smallest safe deposit boxes offered have a storage capacity of up to 10 liters.
+These cost between 60 and 200 francs per year – depending on the bank and branch office.

 Bank safe deposit boxes continue to live up to their mythical status as a safe haven of privacy.
-The contents of safe deposit boxes are known only to renters.
-This has not been affected by the dissolution of bank customer privacy protection for non-residents because bank safe deposit boxes are rented storage space – just like any other rented storage facility
+Just like personal property held in a rental home, the contents of safe deposit boxes are the sole property of renters.

 The bank does not hold contents of safe deposit boxes on your behalf, but simply rents you secure storage space.
-However, as the owners of the rental space, banks may forcibly open safes under exceptional circumstances (when instructed to by a court order, for example).
+However, as the owner of the rental space, a bank may forcibly open a safe deposit box under exceptional circumstances (when instructed to by a Swiss court order, for example).

-Bank safe deposit boxes are provided primarily for the purpose of storing valuables like money, coins, precious stones, jewelry, works of art, documents and other personal valuables.
-Storing dangerous items like weapons and hazardous chemical or biological substances is forbidden.
+Bank safe deposit boxes are provided primarily for the purpose of storing valuables like important documents, money, coins, precious stones, jewelry, works of art and other personal valuables.
+Logically, storing dangerous items like weapons and hazardous chemical or biological substances is forbidden.

 Banks do not insure contents

 The valuables insurance offered by many Swiss insurance providers – typically as a rider for household insurance – generally covers jewelry, watches, works of art and furs held in bank safe deposit boxes.
-Some household insurance policies extend their coverage to the contents of rented bank safes.
-Some insurers will insure money and cash equivalents held in safe deposit boxes based on special agreements, but this is the exception.
+Some household insurance policies extend all coverage to the contents of rented bank safes.
+A handful of Swiss insurers will insure money and cash equivalents held in safe deposit boxes based on special agreements, but this is the exception.

 Safe deposit boxes for non-residents

-If you reside outside of Switzerland, renting a Swiss bank safe deposit box can be expensive.
-The reason for this is that Swiss banks require you to have an account with them in order to open a safe deposit box, and as a non-resident you pay an additional non-resident account fee for your account.
-Some Swiss banks also require a deposit for keys, and this deposit ranges between 500 and 1000 francs.
+If you live outside of Switzerland, renting a Swiss bank safe deposit box can be difficult and expensive.
+The reason for this is that Swiss banks require you to have a bank account with them in order to open a safe deposit box.
+Many Swiss banks now have high eligibility criteria which new non-resident customers must meet in order to open accounts.
+If you are able to open a Swiss bank account, you should take account fees into consideration.
+While there are accounts with low or no annual fees (savings accounts, for example), most Swiss banks charge an additional non-resident account fee if you live outside of Switzerland.
+Some Swiss banks will also require you as a non-resident to put down a deposit for deposit box keys, and this deposit can range between 500 and 1000 francs.

 Using bank safe deposit boxes to avoid negative interest rates

-Holding money in bank safe deposit boxes provides an alternative to holding bank balances, and are a popular instrument for avoiding negative interest rates.
+Holding money in bank safe deposit boxes provides an alternative to holding bank balances.
+They are a popular instrument for avoiding negative interest rates.
 However, if your primary purpose for renting a safe deposit box is to securely store money, it is important to note that the rent you pay is effectively negative interest.